Sevier County, Utah

 - 2019 - Brian Head Fire burned a significant portion of the county, causing significant damage to wildlife and forests.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Sevier County, Utah.
+This timeline provides a concise overview of the key events in the history of Sevier County, Utah.